 Wearily, I reached for my laptop to find out what the Monday morning tech news buzz was and my eyes flew open in surprise: AOL had acquired the Huffington Post for $315M in a hybrid cash and stock transaction.
 This only a few months after TechCrunch had been acquired, also by AOL, for an undisclosed amount.

 Photo by Eric Skiff Here we go again.
 Another day in the life of an ongoing saga between megalomaniac Robert Scoble and myself.
-In this chapter of this saga, I point out why I have figured out the key thing that he has repeatedly not learned… to whom much is given, much is required.
-It […]
+In this chapter of this saga, I point out why I have figured out the key thing that he has repeatedly not learned… to whom much is […]

 Jay Rosen, Columbia University Journalism Professor, posted a picture of a print-editorial piece in The Valley Press, a small local newspaper in Connecticut.
 It was an intriguing read into the minds of many in traditional media.
-For the hard of eyesight (it’s small), let me transcribe this fascinating editorial from editor Abigail Albair: As a […]
+For the hard of eyesight (it’s small), let me transcribe this fascinating editorial from […]

 The time has come when Amazon has updated their listings to include the WordPress Bible: 2nd Edition, available April 12, 2011.
 This edition has been updated for WordPress 3.1 and includes detailed information on WordPress, WordPress Multisite, Post Formats, Post Types, Advanced queries, new APIs and more.
-The 1st edition, which you can buy today, […]
+The 1st edition, […]